Dragisha-Todoroski/kupujemprodajem/README.md

 - **Admin seeder** created (`AdminUserSeeder`) to generate a fixed admin account.
 - `sessions` and `password_reset_tokens` tables migrated and compatible with UUID users.
 - Basic User model setup with UUID generation in `boot()` method.
+- **Category system**:
+  - `categories` table with UUID primary key and `parent_id` for nested categories
+  - `Category` model with UUID generation and parent/children relationships
+  - `CategorySeeder` with 3 levels of category nesting

 ---